 AFS Facilities on Fort Wainwright

 AFS provides office space and furniture, office equipment and supplies, telecommunications, computers, network access and support.
-Refer to Attachment 1: Annual Fixed Costs.
+Refer to Attachment 1: Annual Fixed Costs for billing information.

 McGrath Facilities

-The DNR is authorized to use the BLM’s McGrath facilities and property as a fire preparedness facility and is billed for the maintenance of those facilities. a reimbursable code between AFS and DOF Attachment 1will be established prior to fire season.
+The DNR is authorized to use the BLM’s McGrath facilities and property to support their fire preparedness activities.
+BLM and DOF will meet at least once annually to discuss maintenance needs for the facilities and determine how they will be met.
+DOF will fund a reimbursable code between AFS and DOF in the amount of $20,000 for 2019 (Refer to Attachment 1).
+Funds in this account will be used by AFS to fulfill McGrath facilities maintenance obligations identified in the annual maintenance meeting or on a case by case basis as agreed upon by both parties.
+Unused funds will be carried over for the next season.
+The need for additional funds to be provided by DOF will be negotiated annually during the maintenance meeting and will be agreed upon in the following AOP.
+AFS will provide DNR with annual documentation of all McGrath maintenance expenditures.

 State-to-State Response: